MeIsGaggy/MTG-Card-Scanner-Sorter/README.md

 Open a browser to `http://<raspberrypi>:5000` (or whatever host/port you configured).

-> settings.json can be created within the app by opening the App Settings then clicking on Save
+> settings.json can be created within the app by opening the App Settings then clicking on Save.
 > Repo does not need to be set.
 This is for following my updates, or can be changed to follow your own if you fork

 ---